pwaring/komodo-build/README.md

-# komodo-build
+# Komodo

-Build scripts for Komodo
+Build scripts for Komodo.